sloisel/F19NB-Python-Module/README.md

-# F19NB-Python-Module
-Python module for the F19NB class at Heriot-Watt University
+This module is for use by F19NB students at Heriot-Watt University.